 Brand stories are an important component of branding.
 This includes both your literal history -- such as how and why you were founded -- and the story of the role you play in your customer's life.

-Your brand's story should ultimately make your customer a hero.
+Your brand's story should ultimately position your customer as a hero on a mission.
 Perhaps you're able to make them more effective at their jobs, so they receive tons of compliments from their boss.
 Maybe your mortgage products help them purchase their first home and start a family.
 This story can be an important basis for your brand identity and marketing content.

 9. What are 5 Words that Describe You?